thephpleague/csv/docs/9.0/reader/resultset.md

 the `$columnIndex` parameter can be:

-- an integer representing the column name index starting from `0`;
+- an integer representing the column index starting from `0`;
 - a string representing one of the value of `ResultSet::getColumnNames`;

 ~~~php